Please read the following before sending me email asking me to be your

 The tool estimates tuition for a 4-month term,

-(SCS grad students typically must enroll year-round to do their research);
+in Carleton's School of Computer Science (SCS), grad students typically must enroll year-round to do their research.

 international tuition for a graduate Computer